-The members of the Audit Committee during fiscal 2019 were Messrs.
-Bradley, Hsieh and Whipple (Chair).
-The Audit Committee held nine meetings during fiscal 2019.
+The members of the Audit Committee during fiscal 2020 were Messrs.
+Bradley, Hsieh, Whipple (Chair) and Dr. Cholawsky upon her appointment to the board in September 2019.
+The Audit Committee held eleven meetings during fiscal 2020.
 Each of the members of the Audit Committee is independent for purposes of the Nasdaq Listing Rules as they apply to audit committee members.
 Messrs.
 Whipple and Bradley have been designated as "audit committee financial experts," as the term is defined in applicable SEC rules.
 The Audit Committee operates under a charter that is available on our website at www.gsitechnology.com.
-The functions of the Audit Committee include oversight, review and evaluation of our financial statements, accounting and financial reporting processes, internal control functions and the audits of our financial statements.
-The Audit Committee is responsible for the appointment, compensation, retention and oversight of our independent registered public accounting firm.
+The functions of the Audit Committee include oversight, review and evaluation of our financial statements, accounting and financial reporting processes and public filings, disclosure control and internal control functions, compliance with policies and procedures, cyber and data security and information technology risk exposures and the audits of our financial statements.
+The Audit Committee is responsible for the engagement, compensation, retention and oversight of our independent registered public accounting firm.
 Additional information regarding the Audit Committee is set forth in the Report of the Audit Committee immediately following Proposal No. 2.